vierth/buddhist_chinese_classical_tibetan/README.md

 ## wordpairs.txt
 This is the translation glossary used to project the embedding spaces together.

+## finalresults
+This folder contains the final results files that were used for our analysis in the article.

 ## Dependencies
 sklearn, scipy, pandas, matplotlib, seaborn, fasttext (and for the external code, tensorflow)